Views from the Porch

 Thank you for your support

-Many thanks to everyone who supported us on a build site or at a ReStore this past month!
-These are just a few of those who did:
+Many thanks to everyone who supported us on a build site or at the ReStore this past month!
+Below are just a few of those who did.

-We'd also like to recognize the following businesses that offered their support:
+We'd also like to recognize the following business that offered its support: